opensearch-project/documentation-website/_opensearch/snapshots/index.md

 # Snapshots

-Snapshots are backups of a cluster's indices and state.
+Snapshots are backups of a cluster's indexes and state.
 State includes cluster settings, node information, index metadata (mappings, settings, templates, etc.), and shard allocation.

 Snapshots have two main uses:

 - **Recovering from failure**

-  For example, if cluster health goes red, you might restore the red indices from a snapshot.
+  For example, if cluster health goes red, you might restore the red indexes from a snapshot.

 - **Migrating from one cluster to another**